id-studiolab/Digital-Interfaces/assignments/05-walkie-talkie-hw-code/index.md

 # You can find the client Id in the settings.py this is used to identify the board
 client_id = settings["mqtt_clientid"]

-# Create a mqtt connection based on the settings file.
+# Create a MQTT connection based on the settings file.
 mqtt_client = Create_MQTT(client_id, handle_message)